Sweet Sapphire Grapes, a New Variety

 What to Plant in November

 The following is a list of vegetables and herbs you can plant in November in Sydney, a temperate zone.
-Just click on the name for the growing guide for each vegetable or herb: Plant of the Month – The Spectacular Disocactus-(orchid cactus) Disocactus commonly known as Orchid cacti, are hybrids which are widely grown for their spectacular large and brillantly coloured flowers.
-The species is … Continue reading What to Plant in November
+Just click on the name for the growing guide for each vegetable or herb: Plant of the Month- Arthropodium cirratum-(rengarenga or the New Zealand Rock Lily ) The beautiful Arthropodium cirrata known as rengarenga by the Maori in its native New Zealand, also known as the … Continue reading What to Plant in November

 What to Plant in October

 The following is a list of vegetables and herbs you can plant in October in Sydney, a temperate zone.
-Just click on the name for the growing guide for each vegetable or herb: Plant of the Month- The spectacular Clivia The beautiful Clivia is a herbaceous under storey plant native to southern Africa that has adapted to low light conditions and is long lived.
-The … Continue reading What to Plant in October
+Just click on the name for the growing guide for each vegetable or herb: Plant of the Month – Grevillea – ( ‘Lady O ‘) Grevillea ‘Lady O’ is a popular and hardy perennial native shrub in the Proteacea family.
+It is a hybrid developed from … Continue reading What to Plant in October